DMS 51A: SECTIONAL ANATOMY

 Description

-Human anatomy of the head and body cavities is presented for the health care professional in transverse, sagittal and coronal imaging planes, with specific correlation to sonographic, computed tomographic and magnetic resonance imaging modalities.
-Anatomic reference points, intersecting planes and medical terminology are used to identify relationships of organs as well as pathologic alterations.
-DMS 51A and R T 75 deliver the same content: DMS 51A is intended for students in the Diagnostic Medical Sonography Program, and R T 75 is intended for students in the Radiologic Technology Program; enrollment is limited to students accepted in these programs.
+Healthcare professionals are introduced to human anatomy of the head and body cavities through transverse, sagittal, and coronal imaging planes, with a specific focus on sonographic, computed tomographic, and magnetic resonance imaging techniques.
+The course utilizes anatomic reference points, intersecting planes, and medical terminology to explore organ relationships and pathological changes.
+DMS 51A covers the same content as R T 75.
+DMS 51A is intended for students in the Diagnostic Medical Sonography Program, and R T 75 is intended for students in the Radiologic Technology Program; enrollment is limited to students accepted in these programs.

 Course Objectives